- A very slow start

-At night I assisted to a wonderful spectacle, a sort of double side sky, cause above me a ceiling of stars lightened the dark night while the shore was a carpet of glowing plankton.
+At night I assisted to a beautiful spectacle, a sort of double side sky, cause above me a ceiling of stars lightened the dark night while the shore was a carpet of glowing plankton.

 What a wonderful trip.

 I discovered it walking for a couple of hours north of the town.
-Nobody goes north ’cause nobody knows about this beach.
+Nobody goes north because nobody knows about this beach.
 It doesn’t even have a name.
 Walking north from El Nido I passed through a narrow path and climbed rocks to get to a long stretch of wild and untouched beach.
 An old wooden pier, that’s all I saw that would confirm the presence of people over there.

-from Bali I flew to Sydney where I got stuck.
-I had an open ticket to fly to LA but the flight was always full and I slept two nights at the airport.
+from Bali, I flew to Sydney where I got stuck.
+I had an open ticket to fly to LA, but the flight was always full, and I slept for two nights in a row at the airport.
 I mean, I had few naps every now and then.
 Exhausted from 4 days of travelling and no-sleep, I bought another ticket with a 9 hours layover in Fiji.
-“Good” I thought, ” That’s plenty of time, I might have a walk around!”.
+“Good,” I thought, ” That’s plenty of time, I might have a walk around!”.